mrucker/kpirl-kla/README.md

 			* t_p -- a function with the following behavior:
 				* given a state and collection of actions (e.g., `t_p(s, a_f(s))`) return a collection of post decision states.
 In traditional Q-Learning the post decision state would be (s,a) though it can be more compact.
 			* t_s -- a function that can:
+				* given nothing return a random start (used to initialize new episodes for statistical sampling)
 				* given a collection of post-decision states return a collection of random pre-decision states according the transition probabilities of the MDP.
 				* given a state and a collection of actions return a collection of random pre-decision states according the transition probabilities of the MDP.
 	* \<domain\>_value_features